If you want to prevent the spread of bed bugs…

 The main difference is that Ticks are known to transmit infectious diseases.

 Some diseases you can get from tick bites include:

 Ticks are very small and can be difficult to see.
 They can easily attach to you if you walk through dense woods where bad infestations exist.
 They most commonly stick to you if you walk through leaves, shrubs, or tall grass.

-To help protect yourselves from both ticks and bed bugs from your body, you should do the following:
+To help protect your body from both ticks and bed bugs you should do the following:

 8. Swallow Bugs

-It’s unlikely you will come across these creatures as they are typically found in barn and cliff swallow nests.
-There are cases however, where they readily invade human structures and can bite people as well.
+It’s unlikely you will come across these creatures as they are typically found in barns and cliff swallow nests.
+There are cases, however, where they readily invade human structures and can bite people as well.

 Swallow bugs are known for breeding through the summer, and early fall when the birds depart.

 One thing that sets them apart is their bites can cause minor to severe reactions in humans.